Efficient Approximate Posterior Sampling with Annealed Langevin Monte Carlo

 The discussion thus far has been about the classical sampling problem -- we want to sample from $\pi$ given $\nabla \log \pi$ or $\nabla \log \pi_t$.
 In the posterior sampling problem, we also have a likelihood $R$, and we would like to sample from $\mu =\nicefrac{\pi e^{-R}}{\int \pi e^{-R}}$.
 There is no immediate way to use the prior smoothed scores to get the posterior smoothed scores.
 Many approaches to posterior sampling (Section 3 of \citet{daras2024survey}) proceed by trying to estimate $\nabla \log (\mu_0)_t$, but none establish a complete formal guarantee.

-The hardness of sampling from a posterior has been established in recent works. \cite{gupta} describes an instance in which sampling from the prior is tractable yet sampling from a posterior derived from a noisy linear measurement is intractable under a cryptographic hardness assumption (specifically, the existance of a strong one way function). \cite{bruna2024posteriorsamplingdenoisingoracles} reduces the posterior sampling problem to an Ising model in which the prior is a uniform distribution of the hypercube and shows hardness under standard computational hardness results.
-We will discuss this difficulty intuitively using the Figure \ref{fig:hard_instance}, which is inspired by the lower bound instance of \cite{gupta}.
+In fact, the \textit{hardness} of sampling from a posterior has been established in recent works. \citet{gupta} describes an instance in which sampling from the prior is tractable yet sampling from a posterior derived from a noisy linear measurement is intractable under a cryptographic hardness assumption (specifically, the existence of a strong one way function). \citet{bruna2024posteriorsamplingdenoisingoracles} reduces the posterior sampling problem to an Ising model in which the prior is a uniform distribution of the hypercube and shows hardness under standard computational hardness results.
+We will discuss this difficulty intuitively using the Figure \ref{fig:hard_instance}.

 Consider the following posterior sampling instance.
 The prior consists of a number of modes (in Figure~\ref{fig:hard_instance}, there are four, one corresponding to each of the vertical ``bars'').
 The measurement is the vertical coordinate (one such measurement is represented by the red dotted line).
-Each bar is either consistent with the measurement or not; in our case the leftmost and the two to the right are consistent, while the second from the left is not.
-However, we cannot use the scores $\nabla\log\pi_t$ from high noise levels, we cannot tell whether a specific mode is consistent or inconsistent.
-Another way to say this is that at high noise levels, conditional scores cannot distinguish between the true prior and a prior with a different pattern of consistency, say one in which every mode is consistent.
-For distinguishing this, only the low noise level scores are useful, but usually by the time we are using the low noise level scores, we have already committed to a mode and cannot drift our samples to other modes.
+In our case, the leftmost bar and the two to the right are consistent with the measurement, while the second from the left is not.
+However, we cannot use the scores $\nabla\log\pi_t$ from high noise levels $t$ to tell whether a specific mode is consistent.
+That is, high noise levels scores cannot distinguish between the true prior and a prior with a different pattern of consistency, say one in which every mode is consistent.
+For distinguishing this, only the low noise level scores are useful, but usually by the time we are using the low noise level scores in an algorithm, we have already committed to a mode and cannot drift our samples to other modes.